 DCAT, DCT, locn: DCAT defines top level Location class based on a the Dublin Core dcterm:location.
 The vocabulary and format for description of geospatial data within DCAT conforms the Spatial Data on the Web Best Practices and in particular the GeoSPARQL Specification.
 GeoSPARQL provides a standardizes representation of geospatial data within RDF as well as querying best practices.
 One key attribute to for consideration in GeoSPARQL and geospatial data modelling is the Coordinate Reference System (CRS) definition.
 CRSs are used to flatten/project 3D point data onto a 2D grid representation.
 It is important for required data points within a single related domain refer to the same CRS, this ensures that all modelled points are accurately located.
 Within the Metadata Index this allows for all modelled points to refer to the same base coordinate system, many of these systems currently exist and are widely in mapping applications (e.g. EPSG.
-Implemented within DCAT are three distinct properties for the representation of geospatial data in relation to a dataset.
+Implemented within DCAT are three distinct properties for the representation of geospatial data in relation to a dataset).
+Table 46 shows a code sample of geospatial data modelling.